 The CLEVER COMMUTE can be folded up to a size that fits easily into small vehicle boots, with larger boots able to accommodate several of them for family outings.
 In the BMW Group range, this means that the CLEVER COMMUTE fits into luggage compartments lengthways from the 3 Series upwards, for example, without any need to fold down the rear backrest, and it can be carried crossways in MINI boots.

 With its unique product characteristics, the CLEVER COMMUTE is a versatile companion in the city and allows any journey to be completed quickly, safely and easily.
 Its transformability makes it a truly ideal solution for multimodal travel.

 Although the BMW Group will not manufacture the Concept CLEVER COMMUTE itself, it is already in discussions with potential licensees.

-Both micromobility concepts have been designed to offer a range of over 20 kilometres.
+Both micromobility concepts have been designed to offer a range of over 20 kilometres (12 miles).
 One final very important feature for city use is the battery pack, which can be removed and charged at home.